 Grading Student Assignments

-In eClass, there are two ways in which an Instructor or TA can assign grades and feedback to a student’s assignment submission: (1) through the Assignment 'View all submissions' table or online 'Grade' area; or (2) through the Gradebook Grader report view.
+In eClass, there are two ways in which an Instructor or TA can assign grades and feedback to a student’s assignment submission: (1) through the Assignment itself via the 'View all submissions' table or online 'Grade' area; or (2) through the Gradebook Grader report view.
 Grading in the assignment itself is the recommended option.

 To grade items using this method:

 - Click on the name of the assignment in the course page to launch the Grading summary view.

 - This view shows the status of student submissions and provides buttons at the bottom to show the entire grading table or the single student grading interface: